 1.2 What national legislation has been adopted in your State to implement the above-mentioned agreements and arrangements?

-The Ratification Laws stated in answer 1.1 above, entail implementing provisions including the criminalization of certain acts.
+The Ratification Laws quoted in section 1.1 (above), entail implementing provisions including the criminalization of certain acts.
+In addition, Cyprus enacted the following domestic laws: